 Privacy

 Private information is only viewable by you and Beeminder workerbees.
-Beeminder will not share your goals or data without your consent!
-Workerbees will only view your goals when you contact us about them.
+Beeminder will not share your goals or data without your consent, and Workerbees will only view your goals when you contact us about them or we are alerted to errors that may result in erroneous charges or non-functional graphs.

 You can change these settings in the Privacy section of the Settings tab below the graph image.
 Once you've changed the settings, click "Update Privacy" to apply them, and they'll take effect immediately.